 And it’s quite simple: Switching off your smartphone = zero radiation.
 Then, and only then, it’s ok to leave your phone next to your bed at night.
 Flight mode is less effective in comparison as a majority of smartphones still emit some amount of radiation.

 5. Switching Off Your Phone Helps it Hold a Charge

-Switching off your cell phone at night does many things at once: It reduces your personal radiation exposure, it adds to your phone’s battery life, reduces energy consumption and extends the overall lifespan of your phone.
+Bottom line: Switching off your cell phone at night does many things at once: It reduces your personal radiation exposure, it adds to your phone’s battery life, reduces energy consumption, and extends the overall lifespan of your phone.
 In addition to this, turning off your phone leaves you less stressed and allows you to be mentally more independent of the constant attention vacuum online.